The Email API Built for AI Agents

 How MultiMail solves this

 MultiMail is a purpose-built email API for AI agents.
 Every sent message carries a cryptographic signature identifying the sending agent.
 Oversight mode controls whether sends go immediately or wait for human approval.
 The full audit trail — what the agent tried to send, who approved it, and when — is stored automatically.
-Access via REST API at https://api.multimail.dev, the multimail-sdk Python package, or the 50-tool MCP server that works directly inside Claude Desktop, Cursor, and Windsurf.
+Access via the REST API at https://api.multimail.dev — call it directly with any HTTP client such as Python's requests — or the 51-tool MCP server that works directly inside Claude Desktop, Cursor, and Windsurf.

 1